TBSCG/insights-accelerator-demo/README.md

 ### Steps to manually tag content:

-1. Open **Magnolia Central Page** and navigate to the **Tours App**.
+1. Open **Magnolia Admincentral** and navigate to the **Tours App**.
 2. Click on the **magnolia-travels** folder.
 3. Existing tags will be visible under the **Tags Column** in the table.
 4. To add a new tag:
     - Click on one of the travel locations or names.
     - Scroll to the bottom of the page where **Tags** are listed.
     - Click on the row to manually add a new tag.
-    - Once completed the content need to be published by clicking the publish button on the right hand Panel 💡 **Tip:** Ensure tags are relevant for better content categorization.
+    - Once completed the content needs to be published by clicking the publish button on the right hand panel 💡 **Tip:** Ensure tags are relevant for better content categorization.

 ---